 Unique: Your customers have more options than ever before, which means it is harder for your products and adds messages to stand out from the competition.
 There is value in being unique and offering something new and fresh that customers haven’t seen before.

-Finding a unique angle to your ad messages is incredibly difficult, but it will do wonders for enticing more clicks.
+Finding a unique angle to your ad messages is incredibly difficult, but it will do wonders for enticing more clicks on The Jam Jar.

 Factor #3: Performance

 Google looks at past ad performance and measures what it calls an “expected clickthrough rate.”
 In other words, Google assumes that if past ads are successful (or unsuccessful), then so will your latest campaigns.

 Improving your expected CTR is about increasing the performance of your ads over time.
 As you improve the relevance of your messages and the overall ad experience you offer to leads, your metrics will begin to increase.